Nestle staff sought to help Lonza production for Moderna vaccine -Swiss TV

 Lonza did not respond to a Reuters request for comment.
 Nestle also did not comment.

-Lonza, which also supplies Moderna's U.S.-bound COVID-19 vaccine from facilities in Portsmouth, New Hampshire, makes ingredients in Visp before they are trucked to Spain to be bottled by Spanish contract drug manufacturer Rovi (ROVI.MC).
+Lonza, which also supplies Moderna’s U.S.-bound COVID-19 vaccine from facilities in Portsmouth, New Hampshire, makes ingredients in Visp before they are trucked to Spain to be bottled by Spanish contract drug manufacturer Rovi.

 Our Standards: The Thomson Reuters Trust Principles.